At Sunnybrow Primary School, we believe it is vitally important to develop the whole child, not just their academic ability.

 * We can produce Care Plans for those children who have complex additional needs.

 * We support children with additional Speech and Language needs by working in small groups, on a 1:1 basis or by involving speech and language professionals who regularly work with identified children in school.

 We place great important on promoting and supporting a child’s positive social and emotional well-being.
 We are a small, friendly and open school.
 We encourage children, parents and carers to speak to key members of staff each day.
 We are also happy to speak over the telephone to those parents who work during the day.

 *Pupils with a high level of Social, Emotional and Mental Health needs are given academic resilience plans, which include a key trusted adult for them to talk too.

 *We have an excellent Parent Support Advisor, Julie Bray, who works in school with children who require extra support for their social and emotional needs.
 She supports the school in implementing ‘resilience plans’ or those pupils and Julie also offers ‘relaxed kids’ intervention.
 We use CAMHS (child and adolescent mental health service) alongside this support where necessary.

-*Some of our teaching assistants are trained in delivering ‘nurture groups’, Lego Therapy, Relaxed Kids and the ‘Connecting with children’ programme.
+*Some of our teaching assistants are trained in delivering ‘nurture groups’, Lego Therapy, Relaxed Kids and the ‘Listening Matters’ programme.
 These programmes are for those children who are struggling with their social, emotional and mental health and offer safe spaces to talk, develop their social communication and interaction skills and form positive relationships with some pupils or staff.

 *We support the children fully when they move to Secondary school.
 We always provide staff to accompany the children on their visits and members of the transition team spend many hours in our school every Summer Term.